 You can choose to invest in some equity mutual funds or a mixed fund that invests partially in equities, and partially in debt instruments.
 You can choose Debt Mutual Funds to lower risks.
 Whatever type of fund you choose, if you redeem after a year, the dividends and returns from MF are tax-free.

 To sum up, there are a lot of claims on your Section 80C tax deductions.
 So, while investing in ELSS SCSS and other such schemes, do not invest everything at once.

-Create FDs for one or two-year terms and when they mature, invest in ELSS and SCSS and other plans across a few years, to get maximum tax benefits under Section 80C.
+Invest in FDs for one or two-year terms and when they mature, invest in ELSS and SCSS and other plans across a few years, to get maximum tax benefits under Section 80C.
 Unless you have an emergency need for funds, don’t touch your growth fund investments.

-Even if you need funds, use low return savings like Bank FDs, SCSS etc. Growth Funds need a longer time, five years, ten years and above to give you real benefits.
+Even if you need funds, use low return savings like Bank FDs, SCSS etc. Growth Funds need a longer time, around five years, ten years and above to give you real benefits.
 Leave them untouched for as long as possible

 In traditional plans the maturity amount and death benefits are both tax-free.
 So, even if you outlive the term of the insurance the sum assured payout is tax-free.